RetroDECK/ES-DE/INSTALL-DEV.md

 ```
 cd emulationstation-de
-git checkout stable-1.2
+git checkout stable-2.1
 cmake .
-make
+make -j8
 ```

 To create a debug build, run this:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .
-make
+make -j8
 ```
 Keep in mind that a debug version will be much slower due to all compiler optimizations being disabled.

-To create a profiling build (optimized with debug symbols), run this:
+To create a profiling build (optimized but with debug symbols), run this:
 ```
 cmake -DCMAKE_BUILD_TYPE=Profiling .
-make
+make -j8
 ```

 To enable AddressSanitizer which helps with identifying memory issues like corruption bugs and buffer overflows, build with the ASAN option:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DASAN=on .
-make
+make -j8
 ```
 Due to buggy AMD GPU drivers it could be a good idea to use the `LSAN_suppressions` file included in the repository to avoid reports of a lot of irrelevant issue, for example:
 ```